 You will be pleased to know that some of the information from last year has been saved but do review them in case you need to update the information.

 If the teacher in-charge has changed, then refer to Q14.

 5. I don’t understand the programme very well.
 Do you conduct Teacher Orientation Programmes or other training sessions for GSP?
 Are there any fact sheets or brochures?

-Yes, we do Teacher Orientation Programmes for schools.
-CSE’s GSP team organises Teacher Orientation Programmes in Delhi in the beginning of the academic year between May-August every year.
+Yes, we do Teacher Orientation Workshops for schools.
+CSE’s GSP team organises Teacher Orientation Workshops in Delhi in the beginning of the academic year between May-August every year.